Wgmlgz/zhaba-script/docs/expressions.md

 ```

 is in fact a prefix operator that actepts **_inline tuple_** of 1 and 2.
 But the main goal of Zhaba-script is minimizing code size so in most cases `,` are optional.
-And because of that it is possible to write expression above like that:
+And because of that, it is possible to write expression above like that:

 ```c
 sum(1 2)
 ```

-**_Inline tuples_** can also be empty, and to create one of thouse just use `()`:
+**_Inline tuples_** can also be empty, and to create one of those just use `()`:

 ```c
 // In this case `begin` is a prefix operator that accepts empty inline tuple